Creatives and technologists invent new forms of making, sensing, feeling

 Toni Dove fuses film, game or instrument-based interaction with experimental theatre.
 An unfolding narrative uses technologies such as motion sensing or machine learning to connect with onscreen characters.

-Bill Neill is a composer, performer, and inventor of the electro-acoustic mutantrumpet.
+Ben Neill is a composer, performer, and inventor of the electro-acoustic mutantrumpet.
 He explores new modes of emotion transfer and communication between people using music, visual media, and hybrid instruments

 Jules is a new media artist and theorist interested in unpacking simulation as way of knowing as well as the formation and deformation of patterns in organic systems.